 · An ethical and careful approach to research

-· Strict adherence to University restrictions on outside employment and other condictions of candidature.
+· Strict adherence to University restrictions on outside employment and other conditions of candidature.

-If you do not need a scholarship for tuition (international applicants) or a living allowance (local and international applicants) you may apply for candidature without a scholarship at any time.
-Applications for scholarships close each year on 31 October for commencing study early the next year (the academic year in Australia runs from March to October).
-However, from 2010 there will be a mid-year round.
+If you do not need a scholarship for tuition (international applicants must apply for both) or a living allowance (local and international applicants) you may apply for candidature without a scholarship at any time.
+Applications for scholarships close each year on 31 May and 31 October commencing study 2-3 months later; (the academic year in Australia runs from March to October).

 If English is not your first language, then please pay attention to the English language requirements.
-In the Department of Epidemiology and Preventive Medicine, an overall IELTS score of 7.0 with individual band scores of 6.5 is required.
+In SPHPM, an overall IELTS score of 7.0 with individual band scores of 6.5 is required.

 Monash University offers the Monash International Postgraduate Research Scholarship (MIPRS) to international students.
-However, these are extremely competitive and to obtain one you will need to have an outstanding academic record in at least one degree and preferably a first author publication in an ISI-listed English-language journal.
-Conference presentations are given little weight if they are not published in conference proceedings an ISI-listed journal.
-Applications close each year both in the middle of the year (date to be announced) and on 31 October.
+However, these are extremely competitive and to obtain one you will need to have an outstanding academic record in at least one degree and a first author publication in an ISI- or SJR- listed journal.
+Conference presentations are given little weight.

-Please visit our Department web pages (http://www.med.monash.edu.au/epidemiology/research/) for an indication of the current area/s of research that match your interests.
-If your interest is in HIV/AIDS, please note there are few opportunities currently.
+Please visit our web pages (http://www.med.monash.edu.au/epidemiology/research/) for an indication of the current area/s of research that match your interests.
 We expect students will pick up a topic that a supervisor here already has planned.

 If you think your CV will be competitive and you would like to pursue this further, please send the following: